Army of Northern Virginia: Formation

-Command under Brigadier General P. G. T. Beauregard
+Beauregard's command

-The first commander of the Army of Northern Virginia was General P. G. T. Beauregard (under its previous name, the Confederate Army of the Potomac) from June 20 to July 20, 1861.
+The first commander of the Army of Northern Virginia was General P. G. T. Beauregard, under its previous name, the Confederate Army of the Potomac, from June 20 to July 20, 1861.
 His forces consisted of six brigades, with various militia and artillery from the former Department of Alexandria.
-During his command, Gen. Beauregard is noted for creating the battle flag of the army, which came to be the primary battle flag for all corps and forces under the Army of Northern Virginia.
-The flag was designed due to confusion during battle between the Confederate "Stars and Bars" flag and the flag of the United States.
-Beauregard continued commanding these troops as the new First Corps under Gen. J. E. Johnston as it was joined by the Army of the Shenandoah on July 20, 1861, when command was relinquished to General J. E. Johnston.
+During his command, Beauregard is noted for creating the battle flag of the army, which came to be the primary battle flag for all corps and forces under the Army of Northern Virginia.
+The flag was designed due to confusion during battle between the Confederate Stars and Bars flag and the flag of the United States.
+Beauregard continued commanding these troops as the new First Corps under Gen. Joseph E. Johnston as it was joined by the Army of the Shenandoah on July 20, 1861, when command was relinquished to Johnston.
 The following day this army fought its first major engagement in the First Battle of Manassas.

-Command under General J. E. Johnston
+Johnston's command

-With the merging of the Army of the Shenandoah, Gen. Joseph E. Johnston took command from July 20, 1861, until May 31, 1862.
+With the merging of the Army of the Shenandoah, General Joseph E. Johnston took command from July 20, 1861, until May 31, 1862.